Philippine noontime variety television shows: MTB: Ang Saya Saya (2004–2005)

 The third incarnation of MTB, entitled MTB: Ang Saya Saya premiered on February 21, 2004, with delas Alas, Manzano, and Arnell Ignacio as its main hosts.
 The show introduced a new set of co-hosts and segments, with a focus on reality talent-based search on the latter.
-However, these efforts were overshadowed by the Silver Anniversary Special of EB which received the highest rating of a noontime show exceeding 30%.
-On November 15, 2004, MTB: Ang Saya Saya lost its 12 pm slot to Kris Aquino's Pilipinas, Game KNB? and started airing as an afternoon variety show on a 1:00 pm time slot as the network's strategic move against the anniversary special, which failed.
+However, these efforts were overshadowed by the Silver Special of Eat Bulaga! which received the highest rating of a noontime show exceeding 30%.
+On November 15, 2004, MTB: Ang Saya Saya lost its 12:00 pm slot to Kris Aquino's Pilipinas, Game KNB? and started airing as an afternoon variety show on a 12:45 pm time slot as the network's strategic move against the anniversary special, which failed.
 After months of low ratings, the management decided to cancel MTB: Ang Saya Saya on February 4, 2005, and launched a new noontime show hosted by Revillame.